KDE/digikam/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/285/badge.svg)](https://scan.coverity.com/projects/digikam) [![Phabricator Build Status](https://build.kde.org/job/Extragear%20digikam%20kf5-qt5%20SUSEQt5.9/badge/icon)](https://build.kde.org/job/Extragear%20digikam%20kf5-qt5%20SUSEQt5.9/)

 If you are reading this on Github, be aware that this is just a mirror.
 Our real code repository [is located here](https://phabricator.kde.org/source/digikam/)

+Developers, if you want to contrib, see the online [API documentation here](https://www.digikam.org/api)

 # About